thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 }
 ```

 The `mvn clean install` command with the full source code will package the stub code to the jar file.
-Since this jar file is availabe in local maven `.m2` directory, the server and client can identify it since respective sub-modules includes this dependency.
+Since this jar file is available in local maven `.m2` directory, the server and client can identify it since respective sub-modules includes this dependency.

 ### grpc-server